aiidateam/aiida-website/docs/news/posts/2025-02-21-how-to-debug-aiida-daemon.md

   This will give you a clear picture of execution steps, helping you pinpoint the issue faster.

-Now, you can debug AiiDA daemon-managed processes and understand what's going wrong during tasks submission to daemon.
+Now, you can debug AiiDA daemon-managed processes and understand what's going wrong when you submit tasks.
 Good luck! 😉